mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 ### Small exercise:

-- Store the German version of Alice in wonderland `aliceInWonderland-DE.txt.utf-8` on iRODS.
 - Verify that the checksum in iRODS is the same as for your local file.
-You can calculate the checksum in linux with `md5sum aliceInWonderland-DE.txt.utf-8`.
+You can calculate the checksum in linux with `md5sum` command.

+Run `md5sum test-restore.txt`

-## Structuring data in iRODS (20 minutes)
+## Structuring data & Access Control (15 minutes)

 On a normal PC you would create folder structures to keep the overview over your data.
 In iRODS you can also create folders, however, they are called collections.